Scott Brooks

-Scott William Brooks (born July 31, 1965) is an American professional basketball coach and former player who is the top assistant coach for the Portland Trail Blazers of the National Basketball Association (NBA).
-He played point guard at San Joaquin Delta College and Texas Christian University before playing his last two years at the University of California, Irvine.
+Scott William Brooks (born July 31, 1965) is an American professional basketball coach and former player who is an assistant coach for the Los Angeles Lakers of the National Basketball Association (NBA).
+As a player, he won an NBA championship with the Houston Rockets in 1994.

+Brooks played point guard at San Joaquin Delta College and Texas Christian University before playing his last two years at the University of California, Irvine.
 He was inducted into UCI's Hall of Fame in 2001.

 Early life and college

 Born in French Camp, California on July 31, 1965, Brooks graduated from East Union High School at Manteca, California in 1983.
 As a freshman, he played college basketball at Texas Christian University for a season and then transferred for his sophomore year to San Joaquin Delta College in Stockton, California, about 10 miles from his parents' home in Lathrop, California.
 One highlight of his year at TCU was being assigned the task of "fronting" Hakeem Olajuwon.
 After only being offered a walk-on spot by nearby University of the Pacific, he declined that offer and spent the next two years at the University of California, Irvine.
 In his senior season at UCI, he averaged 23.8 points and made 43.2% of his three-point attempts.
 On the night that the Bren Events Center opened at UC Irvine on January 8, 1987, Brooks scored 43 points as UCI defeated Utah State, 118–96.
 He scored 41 points in a 90–79 win at University of the Pacific later that season to tie the Spanos Center scoring record.
 Brooks was inducted to the UC Irvine Hall of Fame in 2001 and had his jersey No. 12 retired on November 30, 2019.